pickten/StoryCraftJS/README.md

 7. Notes
 8. Note viewer
 9. Auto-highlighting
 10. Maybe some sort of "$AnchorName=Value" syntax to boost the power of notes?
+11. Possible gist-saving (and loading?
+No idea how to automatically use gist)

 ## Changelog: